ncredinburgh/JavaForSmallTeams/tests/5_write_specifications_not_tests.md

 What is it that you want to achieve?

-Tests have an unfortunate tendency to be seen as a thing you have to do.
+There is an unfortunate tendency for developers to look at tests as a thing you have to do because it's "best practice".
 Some extra work to be performed after the real work is done.
 A chore.

-The reason for writing them becomes lost.
+The reason for writing them has become lost.

-### How do tests help?
+### Why write tests?

 The reason to write tests is to make our lives easier.